-Well, it ain’t win-win.
+It’s not win-win.
 It’s win-lose.
 In fact, if you talk about win-win, they’re just going to think you’re disingenuous, and that you’re using it as a tactic to crush them.

-They can be very tough negotiators, and Americans are not used to that.
+They can be tough negotiators, and Americans are not used to that.
 It’s a completely different style of negotiation.

 As you’ve learned more about China, what has surprised you the most?

 I dealt with Korea and Japan for many years before I started dealing with China intensively, and I find China to be more like the United States than either of them.

 In Japan, Tokyo is everything.
 In Korea, Seoul is everything.
 They are homogeneous countries, and China is not homogeneous.
 It is a big country like the United States, and a lot of the ways that Americans look at the world, the Chinese do too.

 You can become a really big company without ever leaving the United States.
 You can become a big company without ever leaving China, too.
 Chinese companies get big and successful in China, and then they come to the United States and try to do the exact same thing and it’s a complete disaster.
 Americans and Chinese have the most difficulty making adjustments because they really haven’t had to.

 Is there something about doing business in China that lawyers believed to be true, but never was?

 A lot of times, what Americans view as dishonesty is either miscommunication or cultural differences.

 Take something as simple as, “Can you get me this product in 30 days?”
 The Chinese manufacturer will say, “No problem.”
 But they don’t think it means, literally, 30 days every time.
 They think it means we’ll try to get it to you in 30 days; sometimes it will be 45.
 It’s a cultural difference.
 It’s not dishonesty.